Table of Contents

 Complications of Tuberculosis

-- Pulmonary complications- pneumothorax, pleural effusion, blocking of the bronchus leads to atelectasis, collapse of lungs, and bronchoesophageal fistula.
+- Pulmonary complications- pneumothorax, pleural effusion, blocking of the bronchus leads to atelectasis, the collapse of lungs, and bronchoesophageal fistula.

 - Miliary disease and tubercular meningitis are the deadliest complications.